mike-lischke/java2typescript/doc/features.md

 ### <a name="coding">Encoding and Decoding</a>

 The classes `java.nio.charset.Charset`, `java.nio.charset.CharsetEncoder` and `java.nio.charset.CharsetDecoder` internally use the `TextEncoder` and `TextDecoder` classes from the browser.
 With them a large number of charsets are available for decoding.
-Unfortunately, the `TextEncoder` class does not support encoding to other but UTF-8.
+Unfortunately, the `TextEncoder` class only supports UTF-8 encoding.

 ## <a name="boxing">Boxing and Unboxing</a>